fiofiofiona/Research-attitude-changes-in-discussion-threads/README.md

 Although r/vaxxhappened has relatively weak evidence of being a like-minded pro-vaccine community, general attitude in this subreddit is against anti-vaccine, and further analysis (eg. ngram) may be implemented to better identify the sentiment of posts in r/vaxxhappened.\

 ### Changes in sentiment strengths in each subreddit
+To conduct sentiment analysis on comments, run [comment_sentiment.ipynb](https://github.com/macs30200-s22/replication-materials-fiofiofiona/blob/master/comment_sentiment.ipynb) to generate sentiment scores from TextBlob and go through statistical analysis.
+Note that the data folders and .jar file that support running [SentiStrength](http://sentistrength.wlv.ac.uk/) are authorized by the author, Dr. Thelwall, and therefore should not be uploaded for public access.
+Comments with sentiment scores will be uploaded after compression or available on Google Drive (link to be provided).\
 After assessing sentiment strengths of all comments, changes were measured along two axes: temporal change and variability.
 Temporal change was calculated from |initial 10% comments' sentiment strengths - final 10% comments' sentiment strengths| in a discussion thread sorted by chronological order; variability was calculated from |minimum 10% comments' sentiment strengths - maximum 10% comments' sentiment strengths| in a discussion thread sorted by individual sentiment strength scores.
 The distributions of changes in sentiment strenths were similar across three subreddits, as shown below.

 ![sentiment change distribution](data/senti_strength_change_hist.png)